Updated: 4 days ago

 1 tsp almond extract

-3 sticks of unsalted butter, softened to room temperature
+3 sticks of butter (I prefer salted), softened to room temperature

 3 cups of powdered sugar

 1. To the bowl of your mixer using a dough hook, add the instant yeast, warmed milk, sugar, butter, eggs and flour.
 Mix on low until well incorporated - roughly 10 minutes.
 Your dough will start to unstick from the sides of your bowl and look silky.
 If your dough is too wet, slowly add the extra 1/2 cup of flour in 1 tablespoon increments.